 Type of work undertaken

+The barristers at XXIV Old Buildings specialise in a variety of commercial Chancery areas with a particular emphasis on trusts and estates and commercial litigation.
+Areas in which members regularly take instructions include arbitration; aviation; charities; civil fraud, asset tracing and recovery; company; construction and projects; financial services; insolvency; international and offshore; partnership; pensions; professional negligence; real estate litigation and trusts, probate and estates.
 XXIV Old Buildings is known for its pre-eminence in international work, both contentious and advisory.
-With offices in both London and Geneva, the barristers at XXIV Old Buildings regularly appear in courts and tribunals across the world including the British Virgin Islands, the Cayman Islands, Bermuda, Jersey, the Isle of Man, the Dubai International Financial Centre, the Bahamas, Gibraltar, Hong Kong and Malaysia.
+With offices in both London and Geneva, the barristers at XXIV Old Buildings regularly appear in courts and tribunals across the world including the British Virgin Islands, the Cayman Islands, Bermuda, Jersey, the Isle of Man, the DIFC, the Bahamas, Gibraltar, Hong Kong and Malaysia.